 A good examination of censorship and our responsibility to understand.

-Content Warning: Inappropriate language.
+Content Warning: Mild language

 Author Biography: Learn about Ray Bradbury.

-Vocabulary words used throughout the novel, utilizing a variety of activities to stimulate retention and growth.
+Vocabulary: Understand words used throughout the novel, utilizing a variety of activities to stimulate retention and growth.

 Literary Techniques: In context, dictionary, simile, metaphor, setting, characterization, foil, allusion, intertextuality, paraphrase, symbolism, tone, dramatic structure, motif, tripartite structure, dynamic vs. static.